-Holders of C1/D1 entitlement retain the entitlement until their licence expires or it is medically revoked.
+Holders of C1 and D1 entitlement retain the entitlement until their licence expires or it is medically revoked.
 On subsequent renewal the higher medical standards applicable to Group 2 will apply.

-Under certain circumstances volunteer drivers can drive a minibus of up to 16 seats without having to obtain category D1entitlement.
+Under certain circumstances volunteer drivers can drive a minibus of up to 16 seats without having to obtain category D1 entitlement.
 Individuals should consult DVLA for a detailed fact sheet.

-Age limits
+• Age limits

-Group1: Licences are normally issued valid until age 70 unless restricted to a shorter duration for medical reasons as indicated above.
+Group1: Licences are normally issued valid until age 70 years (Till 70 licence) unless restricted to a shorter duration for medical reasons as indicated above.
 There is no upper limit but after age 70 renewal is necessary every 3 years.
 All licence applications require a medical self declaration by the applicant.

-A person in receipt of the higher rate of the Mobility Component of Disability Living Allowance may apply for a licence (Group 1 category B) from age 16, instead of the usual lower age limit of 17.
+A person in receipt of the higher rate of the Mobility Component of Disability Living Allowance may apply for a licence (Group 1 category B) from age 16 years, instead of the usual lower age limit of 17 years.

-Group 2: Excepting in the armed forces and certain PCV licences, Group 2 licences, lorries (category C) or buses (category D) are normally issued at age 21 and valid till age 45.
-Group 2 licences are renewable thereafter every five years to age 65 unless restricted to a shorter period for medical reasons.
+Group 2: Excepting in the armed forces and certain PCV licences, Group 2 licences, lorries (category C) or buses (category D) are normally issued at age 21 years and are valid till age 45 years but may be issued from age 18 where the licence holder has obtained or is undertaking a Certificate of Professional Competence (CPC) initial qualification.
+Group 2 licences are renewable thereafter every five years to age 65 years unless restricted to a shorter period for medical reasons.

-From age 65 Group 2 licences are renewable annually without upper age limit.
-All Group 2 licence applications must be accompanied by a medical application form D4.
+From age 65 years Group 2 licences are renewable annually without upper age limit.
+All Group 2 licence applications must be accompanied by a completed medical application form D4.

-• Police, Ambulance and Health Service Vehicle Driver Licensing
+• Police, Ambulance and Health Service Vehicle Driver Licensing \

 Responsibility for determining the standards, including medical requirements, to be applied to police, ambulance and health service vehicle drivers, over and above the driver licensing requirements rests with the individual Police Force, with the NHS Trust, Primary Care Trust or Health Service body in each area.
-The Secretary of State's Honorary Medical Advisory Panel on Diabetes and Driving has issued advice regarding insulin treated diabetes and the driving of emergency vehicles, which can be found on page 26.
+The Secretary of State's Honorary Medical Advisory Panel on Diabetes and Driving has issued advice regarding insulin treated diabetes and the driving of emergency vehicles, which can be found in the Appendix at the end of Chapter 3.

-• Taxi Licensing
+• Taxi Licensing \

-The House of Commons Transport Select Committee on Taxis and Private Hire Vehicles recommended in February 1995 that taxi licence applicants should pass a medical examination before a licence could be granted.
+The House of Commons Transport Select Committee on Taxis and Private Hire Vehicles recommended in February 1995 that taxi licence applicants should pass a medical examination before such a licence could be granted.